Winter is good — his Hoar Delights

 The cold temperatures getting you down?
 Delight in winter's embrace "hearty - as a Rose" with Emily Dickinson.
 Widely known and loved this American Poet for All Seasons continues to enchant each new generation with her unique style of verse.
 But are you aware of the other ways Emily expressed her creative gifts?
 Discover a new multifaceted Emily who was renown in her hometown of Amherst Massachusetts as an accomplished baker and gardener as well as a poet!

 "I am going to learn to make bread to-morrow.
 So you may imagine me with my sleeves rolled up, mixing flour, milk, salaratus, etc., with a great deal of grace.
-I advise you if you don’t know how to make the staff of life to learn with dispatch.” - Emily Dickinson to Abiah Root, September 25, 1845 (L8)
+I advise you if you don’t know how to make the staff of life to learn with dispatch.” - Emily Dickinson to Abiah Root, September 25, 1845

 For a new and different way to celebrate the life and work of Emily Dickinson try baking the poet's own signature Black Cake!
 The recipe is available through EDSITEment-reviewed Folger Shakespeare Library who serve it every year at their annual event in honor of her birthday.
-Poet’s House in New York City recently exhibited Emily Dickinson manuscripts and included her original recipe for Coconut Cake.
+Poet’s House in New York City has exhibited Emily Dickinson manuscripts including her original recipe for Coconut Cake.
 The New York Times describes this facet of the “spectral titan of American poetry” as Sweet Genius.
 For more background on the poet’s culinary talents turn to Emily Dickinson and Cooking from the Emily Dickinson Museum.

 For a fresh approach to Emily's world, EDSITEment extends this bouquet of Flowers from Emily to share with students!
 Cold weather won't diminish these nature poems.
 On the contrary, they continue to bloom and grow even through the darkest days of winter….
 Visit Dickinson Properties: The Landscape and take a virtual tour of the actual garden and the flowers Emily Dickinson cultivated.
 As you travel through this narrated clip, "Grounds of Memory," consider her use of flowers as metaphor.
 Think about how she translates her love and delight in the natural world into poetry that expresses her deep understanding of human nature and the meaning of life.